-It provides over 11,000 homes and management services for around 25,000 people in a variety of tenures, from rented and part-owned homes to owner occupiers.
+Aldwyck Housing Group is an award winning not-for-profit social housing provider with an annual turnover of over £60 million.
+It provides over 11,000 homes and management services for around 25,000 people in a variety of tenures, from rented and part-owned homes to owner-occupiers.

 The service delivery manager of Aldwyck explains: “With any IT change you introduce new elements of risk, so it’s essential to make sure things are compliant.
 We’ve had penetration testing carried out before of course, but we were particularly impressed by the quality and granularity of Vohkus’ proposed approach.”